-The thriving University of Minnesota- Twin Cities campus stretches over 1,150 acres in Minneapolis and St. Paul.
+The thriving University of Minnesota Twin Cities campus stretches more than 1,150 acres in Minneapolis and St. Paul.
 Nestled around the scenic Mississippi River, the Minneapolis campus sits under the shadow of a sparkling downtown skyline.
 The nearby St. Paul campus is home to rolling green space and historic architecture.

-At the U of M, you'll find unlimited opportunities for entertainment, culture, and hands-on experience right outside your front door.
-Just minutes from campus you can find an internship at the State Capitol, attend a professional sports game, shop at the world's largest mall, dine at a trendy uptown restaurant, get inspired at the Weisman Art Museum (on-campus), or kick back and relax at one of our local coffee shops.
+At the U of M, you’ll find unlimited opportunities for entertainment, culture, and hands-on experience right outside your front door.
+Just minutes from campus you can find an internship at the State Capitol, attend a professional sporting event, shop at one of the world’s largest shopping malls, dine at a trendy uptown restaurant, get inspired at the Weisman Art Museum (on-campus), or kick back and relax at one of our local coffee shops.

-The University of Minnesota is the only public, Big Ten university in a major metropolitan area!
-Our metropolitan location is the perfect place to jumpstart your career--whether you're interested in business, government, the arts, technology and science, or media.
+The University of Minnesota is the one of the only public, Big Ten universities in a major metropolitan area!
+Our metropolitan location is the perfect place to jumpstart your career—whether you’re interested in business, government, the arts, technology and science, or media.
 Explore careers, build your resume, and gain hands-on experience by participating in an internship.

 Interested in technology?
 Discuss your goals with a mentor at a nearby medical technology company such as Medtronic.